e-gun/HipparchiaGoServer/README.md

 * update the help files so that they reflect HGS vs the python server
 * fix the less wonky lemma highlighting
-* keying for multiple author/work indexing (this will also show that not all works of an author are being indexed ATM)

 ### DISTANT FANTASIES
 * vectors

 ![options](gitimg/hgscli.png)